 Can kids participate in zero-waste decluttering?

-Yes—make it fun by turning it into a “treasure hunt” for things they no longer use, then donate to children in need.
+Definitely!
+You can try to make it fun by turning it into a "treasure hunt" for things they no longer use, then donating them to children in need.

 Take it one step at a time.
 Celebrate your progress.
-And remember—minimalism is not about having less, it’s about making room for more of what matters.
+Minimalism is not about minimizing things but maximizing the things you love.